 Escrow accounts are structured to regulate any deficiencies in balance by adjusting the amount the following year.
 In general, escrow accounts have the liberty to go into a negative balance without any repercussions.
 The lender will pay the municipality the property tax in full and simply adjust the amount taken and held in escrow accordingly the following year.

-For example, if your 2020 taxes are $6,000, the lender will put $500 per month into escrow and pay the municipality when taxes come due.
-The lender will then continue to collect that $500 per month into 2021.
+For example, if your taxes for this year are $6,000, the lender will put $500 per month into escrow and pay the municipality when taxes come due.
+The lender will then continue to collect that $500 per month into the next year.